TheAsmitKid/Q4Riv/README.md

 If you want to build the `.deb` package from the source theme files:

-1. Make sure you have `dpkg-deb` installed:
+1. Make sure you have required dependencies installed:

 ```bash
 sudo apt install dpkg-dev q4os-devpack-base
 ```

-2. Navigate to the folder containing the theme directory (`usr/share/plymouth/themes/q4sz`) and `debian` control folder.
+2. Navigate to the folder containing the theme directory (`usr/share/plymouth/themes/q4riv`) and `debian` control folder.

 3. Run the build command: